Our Review Process

 Cats consuming a species-appropriate, minimally-processed diet rich in muscle meat, bones, and organs will have a urinary pH of about 6.0 to 6.5.

-The Best Cat Food For Urinary Tract Health Has The Right Mineral Balance
+The Best Cat Food for Urinary Tract Health Has the Right Mineral Balance

 The concentrations of phosphorus, magnesium, and calcium contribute to the likelihood that your cat will develop urinary tract crystals.
 Your veterinarian can advise you on how dietary changes can help prevent the specific type of urinary crystal that is affecting your cat.
 In general, though, preventing these crystals involves decreasing the amounts of minerals that contribute to crystal formation.